Your Pet, Our Passion.

 What is pica in dogs?

-Pica in dogs is a condition where a dog attempts to chew and swallow non-food objects, such as clothing, rubbish or dirt.
-Pica can often occur as a result of behavioural issues such as lack of socialisation, boredom and anxiety but can less commonly be due to medical issues including a poor diet or nutritional insufficiency, illness and parasites.
+Pica in dogs is a condition where a dog attempts to chew and eat non-food objects, such as clothing, rubbish, or dirt.
+Pica can often occur because of behavioural issues such as poor breeding practices and husbandry, lack of socialisation, lack of environmental enrichment, and anxiety but can less commonly be due to medical issues including a poor diet or nutritional insufficiency, illness, and parasites.

-It can be hard to know what causes pica in dogs.
-It’s important to speak to your vet, as it’s usually recommended to rule out potentially serious medical issues before diagnosing a behavioural cause.
-They can work with you to get to the bottom of your dog’s pica.
+It can be hard to know what causes pica in each individual dog.
+It’s important to speak to your vet, as it’s important to rule out clinical issues before suspecting a behavioural cause.
+Your vet can diagnose and hopefully rule out illness and parasites, as well as look at your dog’s nutritional requirements and advise on how they could be changed if necessary.

 What are the symptoms of pica in dogs?

 Eating objects not intended for ingestion can be very harmful.
-Dogs can choke, develop an obstruction or even poison themselves if they eat the wrong thing.
-If you think your dog is eating things they shouldn’t, look out for these symptoms:
+Dogs can choke, develop an obstruction or other serious digestive issues, or even poison themselves if they eat the wrong thing.
+If your dog is eating non-food items, look out for these symptoms:

-Any time your dog eats something they shouldn’t, you should speak to your vet to find out whether they need urgent treatment.
-For some items, inducing vomiting as soon as they’re eaten is the best option.
+Any time your dog eats something potentially toxic, damaging, or just worrying, you should speak to your vet to find out whether they need urgent treatment.

 What are the causes of pica in dogs?

 This can depend on whether your dog has pica due to a behavioural issue or a health reason.
 These will require different treatments and it may be hard to find the answer straight away; diagnosis is usually based on ruling out potential causes.
-Go to your vet and they will be able to work with you to formulate a plan for diagnosis and treatment.
+Your vet will be able to look at the clinical causes and by talking to a behaviourist, you can get to the bottom of behavioural ones.

 Anxiety